aleksandramedina/Performing-Robots/README.md

 # Performing-Robots
-NYUAD IM Fall 2020
+## NYUAD IM Fall 2020

-Welcome to my <b>Performing Robots</b> repository.
+Welcome to my **Performing Robots** repository.
 Here I will post my work from the class.

+These are the things I am currently working on 👩🏼‍💻:
+[ x ] Week 1 Lesson 1 class recording,
+[ ] Week 1 Lesson 2 class recording.